 Senior ministers of the worlds largest oil producing nations agreed on Saturday (15 September) to revise basic petroleum price agreements.

-Senior ministers of the worlds largest oil producing nations agreed on Saturday (15 September) to revise basic petroleum price agreements.
+Background: Senior ministers of the worlds largest oil producing nations agreed on Saturday (15 September) to revise basic petroleum price agreements.
 The ministers conferred for seven-and-a-half hours at a special conference of the 11-nation Organisation of Petroleum Exporting Countries (OPEC) held in Vienna.